-Clear Out Space
+Clear Out Space for a Baby Nursery

 Declutter The Rest of Your Home, Too

 Clean out additional rooms, and you can set up additional feeding, diapering and playtime “stations” in other parts of your home as well.

 “The equipment for baby is so large,” said Leslie Gail, owner of Declare Order Professional Organizing in Chicago.
 “Having a plan for the swings and pack-and-plays is tricky when you’re not using them.”

 Car seats, bassinets, strollers, play pens and other baby supplies take up a lot of room.
 You’ll need to purge some of your household goods to make room for the infux of items.